 That's off the top of one guy's head, and mostly carried out by two small, independent unions, the UVW and the IWGB.
-There are many more examples – the strike by impoverished NHS cleaning workers with the GMB union working for mega corporation Aramark, for instance.
+There are many more examples—the strike by impoverished NHS cleaning workers with the GMB union working for mega corporation Aramark, for instance.

-Nigel Mackay from the employment law team at Leigh Day solicitors, which represented the drivers, explained the significance of the case: "Basically, what it means is that any company that's mislabelling workers as self employed contractors probably won't be able to get away it.
+Nigel Mackay from the employment law team at Leigh Day solicitors, which represented the drivers, explained the significance of the case: "Basically, what it means is that any company that's mislabelling workers as self-employed contractors probably won't be able to get away it.
 Often migrants are scapegoated for that, but companies are often acting outside of the law in order to keep down wages."
 So one in the eye for the algorithmic overlords finding innovative new ways to fuck people over.
 "You can argue that what they're doing is helping non-migrant workers.
 They're taking on these struggles and these are rights that everyone is entitled to," said Nigel.

 As watching the VICE film Undercover Migrant will make you aware of, there are a lot of bosses rubbing their hands at the prospect of getting someone to do work paid in chicken (literally).
 The problem isn't totally illusory.
-Olivier Vardakoulias, a Senior Economist with the New Economics Foundation, told me that because of immigration, "In the short term you may have some pressure on wages in particular professions.
-If you have a lot of inflow of migrants into particular professions that will put some pressure on wages."
+Olivier Vardakoulias, a senior economist with the New Economics Foundation, told me that because of immigration, "In the short-term, you may have some pressure on wages in particular professions.
+If you have a lot of inflow of migrants into particular professions, that will put some pressure on wages."

 That being the case, why is the British left not harping on about those things?
-Why is it wasting time performing mental gymnastics about their sort-of support, sort-of jettisoning of people who might want to come here to make a better life for themselves?
+Why is it wasting time performing mental gymnastics about their sort of support, sort of jettisoning of people who might want to come here to make a better life for themselves?

 Today, the context is different, but the opportunism is the same.
-The labour movement, or at least some of its leadership, is still prevaricating on the question for expediency's sake.
+The labor movement, or at least some of its leadership, is still prevaricating on the question for expediency's sake.
 It's enough to make you wonder if migrants should actually hope for support from union leaders wedded to a Labour Party full of Frank Fields and Dan Jarvises.
 (To give them their due, Labour's Shadow Home Secretary Diane Abbott has angrily rejected Dan Jarvis's suggestions.)

 If "the problem" the left has to face up to is the concerns of working people about immigration, a good start would be to stop talking about migrants like they're some sort of inert gas that capitalists pump into the economy to asphyxiate workers' rights.
 Migrants are, in fact, human beings who are just as capable as anyone else as getting pissed off at bad pay and crappy conditions and fighting to change them.
-While the TUC leadership seems capable mainly of organising symbolic marches, and Labour MPs give navel-gazing speeches about how to placate racists, migrants are fighting the battles that are defining the British workplace.
+While the TUC leadership seems capable mainly of organizing symbolic marches, and Labour MPs give navel-gazing speeches about how to placate racists, migrants are fighting the battles that are defining the British workplace.

 Migrants are not a threat to British workers, but they are a threat to the government.
 They're also showing British workers' useless representatives up.
 They don't deserve to be sold out by the left.
 If anything, an ungrateful left doesn't deserve immigrants.